How to prevent separation anxiety in dogs

 9. Ignore your dog 20 minutes before you leave and 10 minutes after you return.

 Making an event out of coming or going confirms that being apart was bad.
 Being apart is not bad, it’s normal.
 So, completely ignore your dog before you leave the house.
 Don’t talk to her.
 Don’t make eye contact.
 Don’t even look at her.
 Drawn-out goodbyes will only make her feel anxious.
 She will pick up on your feelings of guilt.

 When you return, do the same.
 Do not look at her or acknowledge her at all.
 If she is barking in her kennel, that gives you even more reason to ignore her.
 If you don’t kennel your dog and she greets you by jumping and crying, walk into another room like she doesn’t exist.
 Return when she is relaxed.
 This is the perfect time to take her for a walk.

 10. Make sure all of your dog’s needs are being met.

 Dogs that are not given any physical, mental or emotional challenges on a daily basis will likely be very anxious, hyperactive and “crazy” dogs.
 Be fair to your dog and provide her with the daily exercise and training she needs.
 Spend time with her.
 Stretch her boundaries.
 And never assume that small dogs or “lazy” breeds do not need exercise.
 They do.

 What additional tips do you have for preventing separation anxiety in dogs?

-Get my ebook filled with 10 tips to stop a dog from barking when left alone!
-Available on Amazon here.
+Get my ebook filled with tips to help a dog feel comfortable home alone!
+Available here.

 Sign up to receive additional content in my bi-weekly newsletter: